tuskbuddy/site/exampleSite/content/chef-john-s-tikka-masala.md

 #### Anything to know before making it?

-Nope, follow it as is!
 Chef John cut the chicken into mid-sized chunks, but I cut mine into thin strips and really enjoyed it that way.
-I also didn't use ground cardamom my first time since I didn't have any on hand (and it can be more expensive than it's worth), but the meal was mighty excellent without it.
+I didn't use ghee or ground cardamom my first time since I didn't have any on hand (and both can be more expensive than they're worth), but the meal was mighty excellent without them.